GHMC Launches Beggar-Free Street Drive in Hyderabad

 In a bold and humane step toward transforming Hyderabad’s public spaces, the Greater Hyderabad Municipal Corporation (GHMC) has kicked off a city-wide initiative aimed at clearing major roads and junctions of street beggars, without stripping away their dignity.

 Launched on June 26, the ‘Beggar-Free Street’ campaign is more than just a clean-up drive.
 It’s a focused rehabilitation effort.
 At the heart of it lies a deep social concern, moving beyond quick fixes and offering the forgotten citizens of the city a second chance.
+The initiative also ties into larger state government policies on urban development, where the emphasis is shifting from beautification alone to inclusive city management.
+By focusing on rehabilitation, GHMC is aligning the campaign with the Sustainable Development Goals (SDGs), especially those related to poverty reduction and human dignity.

 Key Areas Under the Beggar-Free Initiative

 From Basheerbagh to Begum Bazar, Nampally to Secretariat, GHMC officials, working closely with the Hyderabad City Police, have identified high-traffic areas where begging has become a routine sight.
 Special teams are now on the ground, conducting spot checks and gently relocating individuals found begging at traffic signals, temples, and footpaths.
+These locations were selected after a month-long survey by UCD staff and local NGOs, mapping out where the concentration of beggars was highest.

 Each person is given a basic medical screening.
 Those with no families are moved into GHMC-run shelter homes.
 Others, after proper counselling, are reconnected with their families wherever possible.
+Screenings include checks for malnutrition, tuberculosis, and other communicable diseases to ensure public health safety.
+GHMC has also partnered with local hospitals and charitable organizations to provide treatment for those who need extended care.

 Initial Relocation Figures